hilaab245-gif/SauceTestAutomation/README.md

-SauceTestAutomation
+# Reviews  Saucedemo Automation Project

+## How To Run:
-1. To start the application, run the following command : python main.py
+ To start the application, run the following command : python main.py

-2. Configuration-<br>
+## Configuration:
    Configuration settings can be modified in the config/config.json file.<br>
    base_url – The URL of the application under test<br>
    username / password – Login credentials <br>